slatedocs/slate/source/includes/_webhooks.md

 This is fired whenever investor funds are cleared into their account eg for a bank transfer.

 <aside class="notice">
-If using the batch payments api this event will not trigger but instead a `BATCH_UPDATE` event will be generated once all payments have been received.
+If using the batch payments api this event will not trigger but instead a <code>BATCH_UPDATE</code> event will be generated once all payments have been received.
 </aside>

 <aside class="notice">
-If redirected = true, the accountType will reflect which account the money has been credited to.
-The intendedAccountType will contain details of where the investor wished to deposit.
+If <code>redirected = true</code>, the <code>accountType</code> will reflect which account the money has been credited to.
+The <code>intendedAccountType</code> will contain details of where the investor wished to deposit.
 This scenario is most likely when depositing into an ISA and the ISA subscription status is preventing deposits.
 </aside>